Civilization and Its Distrusts

 This is the damage of untruth campaigns on the collective psyche: trust collapses, a sense of resignation reigns, and concern for truth evaporates.

-I wondered what Mr. Bernays thought of the consequences of his untruth campaigns.
-He was the nephew of Freud, and deeply influenced by his uncle’s big idea: unconscious and repressed desires are reflected in people’s outward actions.
-Did he really see his campaigns and story spins as ways to let people act out their repressed desires?
-Did he himself have repressed desires, that he had to let out by running those campaigns and spins?
+I wondered what Bernays thought of the consequences of his dirty deeds for UFC in Guatemala.
+He was deeply influenced by his uncle’s big idea: unconscious and repressed desires are reflected in people’s outward actions.
+Did he really see his untruth campaigns as channels for people to act out their repressed desires?
+Did he himself have repressed desires, that he had to let out by masterminding these psychological wars?
+For sure he would know that untruth breeds distrust, and more untruth breeds greater distrust.

 Trust is the Foundation of Our Society

-If you have a dollar bill, now it’s time to take a good, close look.
+If you have a $5 dollar bill, now it’s time to take a good, close look.
 What do you see?

 “This note is legal tender for all debts, public and private,” it says.
 Presumably, the speakers of this line are the ones who signed on the note.
 One is named Anna Escobedo Cabral, described as Treasurer of the United States.
 The other is named Henry Merritt Paulson, described as Secretary of the Treasury of the United States.